 Two brothers, Milton and Richard Henry, who were associates of Malcolm X, formed an organization called the Malcolm X Society, which was devoted to the creation of an independent black nation within the United States.
 Milton and Richard subsequently changed their names to Gaidi Obadele and Imari Abubakari Obadele, respectively.
-The brothers organized a meeting of 500 militant black nationalists in Detroit, Michigan in 1968.
+The brothers organized a meeting of 500 black nationalists in Detroit, Michigan in 1968.
 Exiled former North Carolina NAACP leader Robert Williams was chose as the first Presideint of the Republic of New Africa.
 The group wrote a declaration of independence and established the Republic of New Africa.
 The group anticipated that the U.S. would reject their demands and made plans for armed resistance and a prolonged guerilla war.